lelandwilliams/HDM/README.md

 This was my first attempt at GUI programming.
 I had just learned about objects and data structures from a class I took at NEIU, and decided to put them to work.
 I bought a book about Qt3 and went to work.

-Two things I'm particulary proud of are the custom widget to reorder the players, and the custom xmlreader I wrote in just a weekend.
+Two things I'm particulary proud of are the custom widget to reorder the players (found in positionDialog.h), and the custom xmlreader I wrote in just a weekend.
 (For some reason I wasn't happy with any stock xml libraries).